CBD Oil for Anxiety: The Pros & Cons - CBD to Treat Anxiety

 Unlike its cousin Tetrahydrocannabinol (THC, another type of cannabinoid), CBD does not cause the “high” or feelings of intoxication associated with cannabis.
 But how does it really work in treating serious medical conditions like anxiety disorder?
 Is it the right treatment for you?

 CBD Oil for Anxiety: How it interacts with the mind and body

 There are many different types of receptors distributed all over the human body.
 They are protein-based chemical structures found in the cells and tissues, and they help control almost all organs in the body.
-They are sensing molecules or elements that send signals to the cell to elicit specific physiological change or reaction.
+They are sensing molecules or elements that send signals to the cell to elicit specific physiological changes or reactions.
 They receive various signals from different stimuli.

-With that said, low level serotonin is treated with Selective Serotonin Reuptake Inhibitor (SSRI), which is only available through prescription.
-The common medications in the market right now are the Prozac (fluoxetine) or Zoloft (sertraline).
+With that said, low-level serotonin is treated with Selective Serotonin Reuptake Inhibitor (SSRI), which is only available through prescription.
+The common medications in the market right now are Prozac (fluoxetine) or Zoloft (sertraline).

-There are multiple scientific studies that support the supposed health benefits of CBD for treating anxiety.
+There are multiple scientific studies that support the supposed health benefits of the best CBD Oil for anxiety.

 Generalized Anxiety Disorder (GAD)

 In June of 2015, the National Institute of Drug Abuse (NIDA) published a paper about the biological and potential therapeutic effects of CBD.
 Initial research showed a reduction of anxiety and stress in animals such as rats.

 The study showed CBD’s therapeutic efficacy in a range of animal models, including reduction of behavioral and physiological (heart rate) signs of stress and anxiety.